aws-samples/karpenter-blueprints/blueprints/soci-snapshotter/README.md

 <details>
 <summary><strong>Amazon Linux 2023</strong></summary>

 On AL2023, `instanceStorePolicy: RAID0` binds `/var/lib/soci-snapshotter-grpc` to the NVMe RAID0 array by default.
-To override this and keep SOCI data on EBS, create a separate directory and modify the SOCI systemd service to use it before the service starts:
+To override this and keep SOCI data on EBS, remove `instanceStorePolicy` from the `EC2NodeClass` and use nodeadm's `NodeConfig` to manually stripe the NVMe disks into a RAID0 array while excluding SOCI's data directory from the bind:

 ```yaml
 apiVersion: karpenter.k8s.aws/v1